pavelredwood/social-listener/README.md

-# social-listener
+# Social-listener
 Social activity monitor for instagram, vk.com and telegram with a telegram bot for it.

-# architecture design
+# Architecture design
 Social activity monitor will have some goals that must be done, to say that this project is working.

 # Open questions: